jacott/node-pg-libpq/README.md

 # node-pg-libpq

-Native interface to PostgreSQL via [libpq](http://www.postgresql.org/docs/current/static/libpq.html).
-This module uses node's worker threads to make this package asynchronous instead of libpq's async routines as they still sometimes block.
+Native interface to PostgreSQL via [libpq](https://www.postgresql.org/docs/current/static/libpq.html).
+This module uses independent [libuv](https://http://docs.libuv.org) threads for each database connection which ensures that node is not blocked while database activity is being processed.

 ES6 Promises are supported by not passing a callback to the query commands.

 ## Install

-You need to be using node 8 or higher.
+You need to be using node 8.11 or higher.
 You may need libpq development libraries installed and the `pg_config` script should be in your executable path.

 ```sh
 $ pg_config --version && npm i pg-libpq --save